 No person may advertise, distribute or sell any item on school property that would result in personal gain for the individual.
 Fundraising is limited to those school clubs and organizations that have previous fundraising approval of the administration in writing.
-Food items cannot be sold during the school day.
+Food items must be approved by the building principal if they are being sold during the school day.